ZacharyKeatings/Pykemon/README.md

 #### Not Implemented:
 * Status effects
 * Held items
-* Move implementation

 ### Move Class:
 #### Fully Implemented:
 * Move will check types and return a modifier to be used in damage calculation
 * STAB (Same Type Attack Bonus) is determined if Pokemon uses a move that matches it's type
 * Damage is calculated by first determining if a move is special or physical.
 This will determine which Pokemon stats to reference.
-Then it follows the standard formula for damage calculation.
+Then it follows the standard formula for damage calculation
+* Use a move - Pokemon uses move which then applies damage (if applicable)
+* Accuracy check - Pokemon has chance to miss if move accuracy is below 100
+* Critical hit chance - Pokemon has chance to land critical hit based on Gen 1 formula

 #### Partially Implemented:
-* Status Effects (will need major overhaul later on)
-* Use a move (essentially just applies damage)
-* Critial hit chance - currently based on attacker speed, but will use a percentage based on individual moves in the future
+*

 #### Not Implemented:

 * Proper status effects
+* Any other features not mentioned

+### Trainer Class:
+#### Fully Implemented:
+*

+#### Partially Implemented:
+*

+#### Not Implemented:
-* Literally anything else
+* Everything

 ### Main Game: